hugovk/helbikes/README.md

 Corrections:

-I made some updates to the bike shop list, but I expect more updates are needed.
+I made some updates to the bike shop list, but there will be some mistakes.
 Think of it as a guide.
+I got the latitude and longitude coordinates from each address using [GPS Visualizer](http://www.gpsvisualizer.com/geocoding.html).
-The map is made from [this list of bike shops](https://github.com/hugovk/helbikes/blob/master/helbikes/bikeshops.csv), each with an address, optional notes, and latitude and longitude coordinates, each separated by a semicolon, like this:
+The map is made from [this .csv list of bike shops](https://github.com/hugovk/helbikes/blob/master/helbikes/bikeshops.csv), each with an address, optional notes, and latitude and longitude coordinates, each separated by a semicolon, like this:

     Action Factory;Tehtaankatu 25,00150 Helsinki;;60.157813;24.935847